sauvikdolui/RealmExploration/README.md

 # RealmExploration
 Sample Swift 4.2 project with RealmSwift 3.13.1

-### This is a sample demo project to explore RealmSwift
+*This is a sample demo project to explore RealmSwift*

-### How to play with RealmSwift on Swift Playground?
+### Steps to start  playing with RealmSwift on Swift Playground.

 1. Create a Single View Application on Xcode.
 2. Install RealmSwift using cocoapods.
 Podfile Example